Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 And because industry giants don’t need to be subtle, they often overlook targeting those keywords, leaving room for you to take advantage.

 What you say matters, but when you say it can also impact your fortunes.
-An excellent ad served while your top prospects are asleep is a huge waste, yet plenty of businesses don’t put much thought into timing when they run campaigns.
+An excellent ad served to your top prospects while they're asleep is a huge waste, yet plenty of businesses don’t put much thought into timing when they run campaigns.

 As part of your audience research, try to figure out when your targets are most likely to be receptive to what you’re trying to say.
-Consider when they sleep, when they work, when they go out, and when they’re most attentive.
-Simply improving your ad timing has the potential to noticeably improve your CPL.
+Consider when they sleep, work, go out, and are most attentive.
+Simply improving your ad timing can noticeably reduce your CPL.

 Once you’ve earned a lead, you need to give it the best possible chance of converting, which means nurturing it.
-If you establish interest but step back and leave everything to the prospect, they’ll likely end up looking elsewhere.
+If you show interest but step back and leave everything to the prospect, they’ll likely look elsewhere.

-The issue with nurturing leads is that it can be very time-consuming—but that’s where automation enters the picture.
+The issue with nurturing leads is that it can be very time-consuming—but that’s where automation comes into play.

-Running automated email campaigns that use smart personalization can keep leads warm until they’re ready to learn more or take action, and that’s all without using up valuable human resources.
+Running automated email campaigns that leverage smart personalization can keep leads warm until they’re ready to learn more or take action, all without using up valuable human resources.

 Cost per lead synonyms